2020 Georgian parliamentary election: Pre-election period and campaign

 Problems soon began to emerge in the alliance.
 Leader of the Citizens Party Aleko Elisashvili left the alliance, accusing the opposition of acting in their own self-interests, and espousing pro-Russian views.
 The opposition, in turn, accused Elisashvili of trying to ruin the alliance's unity.

 By 19 June 2020, the opposition alliance consisted of 31 political parties.

-The opposition Girchi Party said that if it enters parliament, it will give away Tesla cars to voters who turn out in elections via lottery.
+The opposition Girchi Party said that if it entered parliament, it would give away Tesla cars via lottery to voters who would turn out in the elections.
 They said that they would purchase the cars with the state funding awarded to parliamentary parties.

-On 4 September 2020, the election commission said that 66 parties had successfully registered to run in the 2020 election.
+On 4 September 2020, the election commission announced that 66 parties had successfully registered to run in the 2020 election.

 Opinion polls

 Conduct

 Al Jazeera correspondent Robin Forestier-Walker reported that most voters were able to cast their ballots "safely and freely", although there were incidents of violence.
 The OSCE Parliamentary Assembly stated that "elections were competitive", while also reported "pervasive allegations of pressure on voters and blurring of the line between the ruling party and the state".
 The United States embassy in Georgia, commenting on the OSCE statement, said: "We call on all parties to address these deficiencies in advance of the second round and in future elections.
-These efforts to corrupt the electoral process through voter intimidation, vote buying, interfering with ballot secrecy, blurring of party and official activities, and violence against election observers and journalists, while not sufficient to invalidate the results, continue to mar Georgia’s electoral process and are unacceptable."
+These efforts to corrupt the electoral process through voter intimidation, vote buying, interfering with ballot secrecy, blurring of party and official activities, and violence against election observers and journalists, while not sufficient to invalidate the results, continue to mar Georgia's electoral process and are unacceptable."